Why do it at all?

 Bikes are fairly simple things and as such are reasonably reliable with care.
 The more common things you might experience can include:

-- Punctures (although I managed to avoid any!)
+- Punctures (although I managed to avoid any on both my LEJoG & European trips!)

 - Gears hopping or not changing smoothly.
 After 1,000 miles cables will stretch and the chain will gather dirt, so learn how to tweak your gears.